TOAST-DOCS/Network-DNSPLUS/en/api-guide.md

 ### Preparation

 - An appkey is required to use the API.
-- Your appkey is located in the **URL & Appkey** menu on the top of the console.
+- Your appkey can be found in the **URL & Appkey** menu on the top of the console.

 ### Common Response Information